 PHED 305 Measurement and Evaluation for Physical Education.
 This course provides students with an understanding of current assessment techniques for physical education and physical fitness in order to select and use developmentally appropriate strategies and instruments that align with physical education learning goals.
 Students will also learn to apply performance data to make informed curricular decisions relative to the physical education program.
-Instructor consent.
-Fall, yearly.
-3 semester hours.
-Consent Required.
+3 semester credit hours.
+Typically offered: fall term.
+Department consent required.